cvVal/cvVal/README.md

 - 💼 You can contact me on [LinkedIn](https://www.linkedin.com/in/severiano-v-90bbaa163)
 - ⚡ I love tacos 🌮, sushi 🍣 and legos 🧩!

-I also build games using Unity and C#.
+I also build games using Unity and C# 👾🎮

 ### Skills